Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 1. Initially, both parties are in the waving state.
 Alice sends a handshake message to Bob:
    - Version: 5
-   - Type: Extension field: 0, Encryption field: advertised "PBKEYLEN".
+   - Type: Extension field: 0, Encryption field: advertised "PBKEYLEN"
    - Handshake Type: WAVEAHAND
    - SRT Socket ID: Alice's socket ID
    - SYN Cookie: Created based on host/port and current time.

    While Alice does not yet know if she is sending this message to a Version 4 or Version 5 peer, the values from these fields would not be interpreted by the Version 4 peer when the Handshake Type is WAVEAHAND.

 2. Bob receives Alice's WAVEAHAND message, switches to the "attention" state.
 Since Bob now knows Alice's cookie, he performs a "cookie contest" (compares both cookie values).
 If Bob's cookie is greater than Alice's, he will become the Initiator.
 Otherwise, he will become the Responder.

    The resolution of the Handshake Role
    (Initiator or Responder) is essential for further processing.

    Then Bob responds:
    - Version: 5
    - Extension field: appropriate flags if Initiator, otherwise 0
    - Encryption field: advertised PBKEYLEN
-- Handshake Type: CONCLUSION
+   - Handshake Type: CONCLUSION.

    If Bob is the Initiator and encryption is on, he will use either his own cipher family and block size or the one received from Alice (if she has advertised those values).

 3. Alice receives Bob's CONCLUSION message.
 While at this point she also performs the "cookie contest", the outcome will be the same.
 She switches to the "fine" state, and sends:
    - Version: 5
    - Appropriate extension flags and encryption flags
-   - Handshake Type: CONCLUSION
+   - Handshake Type: CONCLUSION.

    Both parties always send extension flags at this point, which will contain HSREQ if the message comes from an Initiator, or HSRSP if it comes from a Responder.
 If the Initiator has received a previous message from the Responder containing an advertised cipher family and block size in the encryption flags field, it will be used as the key length for key generation sent next in the KMREQ extension.

 4. Bob receives Alice's CONCLUSION message, and then does one of the following (depending on Bob's role):
    - If Bob is the Initiator (Alice's message contains HSRSP), he:
-     - switches to the "connected" state
+     - switches to the "connected" state, and
-     - sends Alice a message with Handshake Type AGREEMENT, but containing no SRT extensions (Extension Flags field should be 0)
+     - sends Alice a message with Handshake Type AGREEMENT, but containing no SRT extensions (Extension Flags field should be 0).

    - If Bob is the Responder (Alice's message contains HSREQ), he:
-     - switches to "initiated" state
+     - switches to "initiated" state,
-     - sends Alice a message with Handshake Type CONCLUSION that also contains extensions with HSRSP
+     - sends Alice a message with Handshake Type CONCLUSION that also contains extensions with HSRSP, and
-        - awaits a confirmation from Alice that she is also connected (preferably by AGREEMENT message)
+     - awaits a confirmation from Alice that she is also connected (preferably by AGREEMENT message).

 5. Alice receives the above message, enters into the "connected" state, and then does one of the following (depending on Alice's role):